hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### 2.4 Skeleton

-The game has a very simple, easy to follow layout.
+The game has a very simple, easy-to-follow layout.
 The background changes to match the scenario being displayed.

 ### 2.5 Surface